Puncher1/PPyte/README.md

 ## License
-I don't want you to run a copy of the bot.<br>
-However, you're allowed to use the code for educational purposes (no guarantee 😄).
+You're allowed to use the code for educational purposes (no guarantee 😄).